-Many desmoid tumor and NF1-PN patients are managed by specialist physicians, including oncologists, medical geneticists and neurologists, and therefore we believe can be reached with a targeted sales force.
+Many desmoid tumor and NF1-PN patients in the United States are managed by specialist physicians, including oncologists, medical geneticists and neurologists, and therefore we believe these care teams can be reached with targeted sales forces.

 For our product candidates being explored in combination with other agents or in highly prevalent diseases, we intend to establish commercialization strategies for each in collaboration with our partner as we approach potential marketing approval and will share responsibilities in a manner that takes into account our respective commercial infrastructures, competencies and country-specific expertise.